nehavm123/data550midterm/README.md

 # Midterm Project: COVID-19 Cases in Mexico

 ## Data
 The data for this project contains clinical and demographic information on COVID-19 cases in Mexico.
 We aim to conduct a descriptive analysis on different demographic and clinical factors of disease.
-The `data/` folder contains the raw data and a data dictionary.
+The `data/` folder contains the raw data (`covid_sub.csv`), pseudo datasets for code testing, and a data dictionary.

 ------------------------------------------------------------------------
 ## How to Use